cwaage/cs50_labs/README.md

 This lab will take you through the process of creating a program that converts degrees in Celsius to Fahrenheit.

+To function succesfully it needs to do the following:

+  - Declare a variable to store input from the user
+  - Get input from the user
+  - Do some math to convert Celsius to Fahrenheit
+  - Output converted temperature in Fahenheit to one decimal place (i.e. 32.0)

 {% spoiler "Command Line" %}

 The following is the input and output that will be generated when you successfully